LandscapeCombinator/LandscapeCombinator/README.md

   using the heightmap provider of your choosing.
 Heightmap lines are saved automatically in the HeightMapListV1 file in the Saved directory of your project.
 * Press the `Create Landscape` button for the landscape(s) of your chosing.
   It might look like as if nothing is happening, because it can take a while to convert the heightmaps.
-  Please monitor the progress in the Output Log (in the LogLandscapeCombinator category) and make sure there are no errors.
+  Please monitor the progress in the Output Log and make sure there are no errors.
   After a while, you should see your landscape appear in your editor.
 * Go to the `Landscape Mode` of Unreal Engine in order to paint the landscape.
 You can use the basic landscape material